EwoutH/urban-self-driving-effects/paper/paper.md

 - Travel time (seconds, calculated from length and speed limit)

 ![merged_network.svg](img%2Fmerged_network.svg)
-*Fig A.x: The processed road network showing hierarchical road types (line width) and network components (color).
-The main network (red) includes tertiary and larger roads within Rotterdam, while the supporting network (blue) includes secondary and larger roads in the surrounding area.*
+_Fig A.3: The processed road network showing hierarchical road types (line width) and network components (color).
+The main network (red) includes tertiary and larger roads within Rotterdam, while the supporting network (blue) includes secondary and larger roads in the surrounding area._

 During simulation, the network is used by the UXsim traffic model to:
 - Calculate shortest paths between origins and destinations